orrnithogalum/moroder/README.md

 ## Limitations

 - Linux only
-- Playlist editing, likes and subscriptions are read-only
+- Playlist editing, likes and subscriptions are not visible
 - The **New playlist** and **Sign in** sidebar buttons are not wired up yet
 - Anonymous mode has no library and no personalised home
 - One instance at a time owns the MPRIS name